Articles + Updates

 Use the search bar at the bottom of the page to find information on specific topics.
 This website is for informational purposes only and information contained herein does not constitute legal advice.
 Please note the dates of all content and be aware that it may not reflect the most current developments.

-State Data Shines Light on Florida’s Hospitality Industry
+State Report Shines Light on Florida’s Hospitality Industry

-The Florida Division of Hotels and Restaurants (H&R) licenses, inspects and regulates public lodging and food service establishments across the state, which makes it particularly well-positioned to observe trends in the hospitality industry.
-Each year it is required to publish an annual report that, with some careful reading, provides key insights on the state of the industry.
+The Florida Division of Hotels and Restaurants (H&R) licenses, inspects, and regulates public lodging and food service establishments across the state, which makes it particularly well positioned to observe trends in the hospitality industry.
+Each year it is required to publish an annual report that provides an interesting perspective on the state of the industry.
 The full report is reproduced below and is also available as a PDF at this link.

 During FY 2024-25, the Division [c]onducted a total of 178,211 public food service and lodging establishment inspections to ensure sanitation and safety standards...